 Description: The Los Gatos-Almaden Road Site (G-1) is located in the Union Avenue Area at the northwest corner of Leigh Avenue and Los Gatos-Almaden Road.
 The site contains a gas station and commercial building.
 Low-density residential are located north, south, and west of the site.
 Leigh High School is located east of the site across Leigh Avenue.
-The site is designated as Neighborhood Commercial and zoned C-1, which would accommodate 14 housing units developed at a typical density of 18 du/ac.
+The site is designated as Neighborhood Commercial and zoned C-1, which would accommodate 8 housing units developed at a minimum density of 10du/ac.